 - Experience Rotman’s approach to developing high value decision makers

 - Build your pre-MBA skillset in problem solving, communications and presentations

 - Connect with other prospective MBA students

 - Compete to win a number of scholarship awards

-Competing participants will be asked to frame, analyze, and solve a problem by offering a recommendation for how to best solve the presented problem.
+Competing participants will be asked to frame, analyze and offer a recommendation for how to best solve the presented problem.
 For more information see the Competition Question & Details section below.

 The top individuals with the highest cumulative scores will receive the following: